JSeabed/Dietpi-add-to-boot/README.md

 sudo chmod +x /etc/init.d/filename.sh
 ```

-And this should conclude it, you will get a warning though for missing headers in the shell script.
-The warning doesnt stop the process though and it should be running after the next reboot.
+And this should conclude it.
+The python file should be running after next reboot.